-- Never let passengers ride in a vehicle that is being towed. - Never tow faster than safe or posted speeds. - Never tow with damaged parts not fully secured. - Never get under your vehicle after it has been lifted by the tow truck. - Always use separate safety chains on each side when towing a vehicle. - Never use "J" hooks.
-Use T-hooks instead.
+- · Never let passengers ride in a vehicle that is being towed. - · Never tow faster than safe or posted speeds. - · Never tow with damaged parts not fully secured. - · Never get under your vehicle after it has been lifted by the tow truck. - · Always secure the vehicle on each side with separate safety chains when towing it. - · Never use "I" hooks.
+Use Thooks instead.